Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-This is the BEC phase transition — the condensation.
+This is the BEC phase transition, the condensation.
 And it is powered by conserved action releasing, not by creation of new action.

 ---